 Have something to get up for.

 Often having no plans can lead to lazing.
+If you don’t have anything to do, then you don’t need energy and you are likely to give into the snooze.
 Whether you have plans scheduled or not, getting up and doing something can help to relieve you of your tired state.
 Even if you just go out and get some fresh air, spending your morning do something is key to provide you with the energy you need.